Industry

 Damian Ratka, Defence24.pl: Good morning Mr President.
 Aselsan is an internationally recognised, manufacturer of fire control systems for vehicles.
 Your latest product is the fire control system for the Altay Main Battle tank, if you can tell what its characteristics are?

-Ahmet Akyol, CEO of Aselsan: Hello, first of all I would like to mention that Aselsan approaches European countries and European partnerships as the largest and leading defence company in Turkey, we have achieved significant development in technical and technological advancement, and many of our products are in real battlefields, and they are used not only by Turkey but also by other NATO countries.
+Ahmet Akyol, CEO of Aselsan: Hello, I would like to emphasize that ASELSAN, as Türkiye’s largest and leading defence company, values partnerships with European countries.
+We have made significant progress in technical and technological advancements, and many of our products are actively used in real battlefields—not only by Türkiye but also by other NATO countries.
 In recent decades, we want to increase our cooperation with countries in Europe such as Poland, Romania, Hungary and our other neighbours.
 So we are ready to increase our cooperation, especially with the countries of Central and Eastern Europe.

 We have a number of solutions, the Altay Main Battle Tank is one of the more well-known Turkish programmes, Aselsan supplies electronics and fire control system, so we are able to supply and integrate these types of components into many different vehicles.
 We can also supply communication systems, observation systems, electronic warfare systems, and self-defence systems including active vehicle defence systems.